linqingliDestinyController/NGFKT/README.md

 # Knowledge Relation Rank Enhanced Heterogeneous Learning Interaction Modeling for Neural Graph Forgetting Knowledge Tracing(NGFKT)

 ## Datasets
 We have placed the preprocessed Eedi datasets in the "datasets" folder.
-When considering the limitations of the github and the large size of the ASSIST2012 datasets, we placed the ASSIST2012 in our google drive referring to the links[]
+When considering the limitations of the github and the large size of the ASSIST2012 datasets, we placed the ASSIST2012 in our google drive referring to the links[<a href="https://drive.google.com/drive/folders/1UO2vVQbrADtX3pybxb4MSMIuGpSEt-A3?usp=share_link">Click</a>]

 If you want to process the datasets by yourself, you can reference the corresponding links to download the datasets.</br>
 1. ASSIS2012: <a href="https://sites.google.com/site/assistmentsdata/datasets/2012-13-school-data-with-affect">Download</a>